 - Discounts & other promoting tools

-The other end is the driver’s application, which usually contains the following features:
+The other end is the driver’s app, which usually contains the following features:

-- Personal account based on e-mail address and phone number
+- Personal account based on the e-mail address and phone number

 - Driver validation: Licenses, Interviews or other screening methods